rosjava/android_core/docs/src/main/sphinx/installing.rst

   cd ~/my_workspace
   rosws merge http://android.rosjava.googlecode.com/hg/.rosinstall
   rosws update

-.. note:: The rosws tool will remind you as well, but don't forget to source the appropriate, newly generated setup script.
+  source setup.bash

+.. note:: You should source the correct setup script for your shell (e.g. setup.bash for Bash or setup.zsh for Z shell).

-If you would like to build the android_core documentation, you will also need Pygments 1.5+.
+If you would like to build the android_core documentation, you will also need Pygments 1.5+ and Sphinx 1.1.3+.

 .. code-block:: bash

-  easy_install --prefix ~/.local -U pygments
+  sudo pip install --upgrade sphinx Pygments

 .. _rosws tutorial: http://www.ros.org/doc/api/rosinstall/html/rosws_tutorial.html
 .. _Apache Ant: http://ant.apache.org/